EU regulator monitors Apple iPad and iPhone distribution

 It subsequently allowed cross-border repair services and eased restrictions on applications for the iPhone, which resulted in the Commission dropping its investigation.

-"The dynamic is a little different with respect to Apple, but I don't think that's a problem because Apple has rivals."

-The New York Times first reported that the EU was looking into complaints about Apple.

-(Additional reporting by Leila Abboud in Paris and Sinead Carew in New York; Editing by Rex Merrifield, David Goodman and Bernard Orr)
+(Additional reporting by Leila Abboud in Paris; Editing by Rex Merrifield and David Goodman)